 by Glenn A. Stout, Ph.D., CISM, GSEC, PMP, Managing Consultant, Governance & Compliance Services

-As families prepare to take to the beaches, resorts and other vacation spots all over the world, bad actors area also preparing their various attacks on the unsuspecting.
+As families prepare to take to the beaches, resorts and other vacation spots all over the world, bad actors area also preparing their various cyber attacks on the unsuspecting.

 The younger generation will always remember to pack the essentials for their trips, but they tend to overlook security precautions.
 Here is a quick list to remind your family how to be cyber-safe on your trips and make your vacations memorable for the right reasons.
-Let’s take a look at some common attacks and how they implemented.
+Let’s take a look at some common cyber attacks and how they are implemented.

 Hotels, resorts, and other public areas could offer “Free WiFi”.
 Bad actors love to exploit this.
 Here are 2 general ways:

 - Simply attack the official WiFi connection source

 - Create a rogue WiFi connection hoping to get some unsuspecting users to connect

 Skilled attackers could get control of the official WiFi connection itself, and “capture” the data you are sending out.
 In this case, you are using the official WiFi, but the bad actor is intercepting and reading the data you are sending into the “air.”
 If that data is unencrypted, the bad actor will have that data.